singultek/nyc_airbnb_data_science/README.md

 | Linear Regression with ElasticNet   |   0.3754    |    0.4997    |     0.5249    |
 | Neural Network                      |   0.3907    |    0.5114    |     0.4966    |

+3 metrics is based on the measuring the goodness of the predictions.
+Mean Absolute Error (MAE) is the distance between predictions and actual values.
+Root Mean Square Error (RMSE) that is the root of MSE (Mean Square Error).
+MSE is the distance between predictions and actual values.
+It shows how accurately the model predicts the response.
+R2 will be calculated to find the goodness of fit measure.

+One can see from the results, the overall performances of the both models are not promising.
+Roughly, one can state that model represents the data with 50%, which can be considered barely as decent.
+Additional outcome of the table is that regularization terms doesn't help as much as expected.
+The explanation of this can be nearly underfitting model.
+Regularization is helpful technique to prevent the overfitting.
+In this case, both models are pretty far away from the overfitting and due to that reason, regularization is not affecting the performance of Linear Regression.

 ```

 ### About Author